LMAX-Exchange/puppet-networking-example/README.md

 ### The Company Expands

-The business does well and so they decide to open another site on another continent.
+The E-Commerce business does well and so they decide to open another site on another continent.
 The application architecture remains pretty much the same, so the tech team are just copying what they've done already to build the next set of infrastructure.
 It is a logically separate application but still inside the same company intranet, so the IP addressing